waggle-sensor/summer2022/Lee/daily_log.md

 - [x] Emailed HR to figure out Alien Determination Form (ANL67)

 Things to do:
-Research into the ROS system and how to apply it
+- [ ] Conducting research into the ROS system and how to apply it

 #### Wednesday June 8th ####